Barbra Streisand (song)

 "Barbra Streisand" is a song by Canadian-American DJ duo Duck Sauce.
 It was released on September 10, 2010.
 The song topped the charts in Austria, Belgium, Finland, the Netherlands, Norway, Scotland, and Switzerland and peaked within the top ten of the charts in Australia, Denmark, France, Germany, Israel, Italy, Ireland, Spain, Sweden, and the United Kingdom.
 On November 30, 2011, the song received a nomination at the 54th Grammy Awards for Best Dance Recording.
-It was also featured on Just Dance 3 for the Nintendo Wii and the Xbox Kinect.
+It is also included in Just Dance 3 for the Wii and Kinect.

 Background and composition

 The song, named after the American singer and actress Barbra Streisand, relies almost entirely on a sample replay of German disco group Boney M.'s 1979 international hit single "Gotta Go Home", which in turn borrows content from the 1973 German song "Hallo Bimmelbahn" by the band Nighttrain (the brothers Heinz and Jürgen Huth and Michael Holm; the hookline was written only by Heinz Huth).
 The sample replay of "Gotta Go Home" was produced by Mark Summers at SCORCCiO Replays.
 The song's lyrics consist entirely of the name "Barbra Streisand" being spoken throughout the piece.

 The single's artwork is modeled directly after Streisand's own 1980 album Guilty, which features a photograph of her and Barry Gibb embracing on the sleeve.
 For the "Barbra Streisand" cover, she and Gibb are instead presented in the form of a black and white line drawing, with duck beaks superimposed over their otherwise blank faces.